AzatArslanov/codility/README.md

-# This project for solving Codility lessons
+# This project is for solving Codility lessons
 https://app.codility.com/programmers/